rpm5099/mfawesome/README.md

 # Config File

-The config file is normally named "mfawesome.conf" (unless specifying via environment variable) and is formatted in [YAML](https://yaml.org/spec/1.2.2/).
-It's location is checked for in the following resolution order:
+The config file is named `mfawesome.conf` by default.
+This can be changed by specifying via environment variable.
+It is formatted in [YAML](https://yaml.org/spec/1.2.2/).
+It's location is checked for in the following resolution order which can be checked using `mfa --configdebug`:

 1. MFAWESOME_CONFIG environment variable (full file name with path)
 2. Local directory for mfawesome.conf
-3.  \~/mfawesome.conf (profile home)
+3. `~/mfawesome.conf` (profile home)
-4.  \~/.config/mfawesome/mfawesome.conf
+4. `~/.config/mfawesome/mfawesome.conf` (default location)
+5. Provided as a command line argument using `mfa --configfile`

-**ALL** secrets are entered in the config file, either manually while it is not encrypted or via the command line using `--addqrsecrets` and `--addsecrets` (removal via `--removesecret`).
+**ALL** secrets are entered in the config file, either manually while it is not encrypted or via the command line using `mfa secrets add` and `mfa secrets import` (removal via `mfa secrets remove`).
 Other metadata is fine to enter in the yaml config file and will be encrypted along with the secrets.
-The only *required* sections in the config file is `secrets`.
+The only *required* section in the config file is `secrets`.

-`--addsecrets` takes a single parameter which must be in the form of json/python dictionary, i.e.:
+`mfa secrets add` takes a single parameter which must be in the form of json/python dictionary, i.e.:

 `{"secretname": {"totp":"SECRETCODE", "user":"theduke", "url":"www.example.com"}}`

-The active config file in use can be located via `--configdebug` (similar to `pip config debug`).
-The option `--exportconfig` can be used to export the existing secrets in the config file.
+The active config file in use can be located via `mfa config debug` (similar to `pip config debug`).
+The option `mfa secrets export` can be used to export the existing secrets in the config file in QR code format.

-The option `--printconfig` can be used to \[decrypt\] and display the full config file (*subjecting it to command line output logging*).
+The option `mfa config print` can be used to \[decrypt\] and display the full config file (*subjecting it to command line output logging*).

 A double underscore - `__disabled_secret` in the `secrets` section of the config will disable the TOTP/HOTP calculation for that secret.

 # NTP Time Servers

-A list of time servers to use can be specified either via the `NTP_SERVERS` environment variable or within the config file.
+A list of time servers to use can be specified either via the `NTP_SERVERS` environment variable or within the config file under the root as `timeserver` (see config options below).

+:zap: Having the correct time is essential to ensuring that the 2FA codes provided are correct.
+Most of the time they operate on 30 second intervals, so even a small difference in time between MFA and the authentication server is problematic.

 # Environment Variables